FuminHe/JavaScript-UI-Full-Stack/SessionNotes/NodeJS/README.md

 > I feel like all the functions inside router.HttpMethod() or app.use() are all middlewares.
 Like the `(req, res) => {res.json({});}` above after `authenticateToken` is also a middleware.

-## REPL - Run, Eval, Print, Loop
+## REPL - Read, Eval, Print, Loop

-REPL will accept individual lines of user input, evaluate those according to a user-defined evaluation function, then output the result.
+REPL also known as **Read Evaluate Print Loop** is a programming language environment (basically a console window) that takes single expression as user input and returns the result back to the console after execution.

 > It is similar to open a console in Chrome, and do things like `1 + 1`, `Math.random()`.
 And it will give the result `2` and `0.328768439`.